Seed Funding: How Scenario Planning Will Help Your Startup Grow

 Consider taking a loan rather than asking for investment.
 Family and friends are likely to want to support you, but less likely to want to be an investor.
 If you do obtain a loan, you’ll retain majority control over your startup.
 There is such thing as having too much money.
 Asking only for what you need will keep you focused as you won’t become complacent with plenty of money to fall back on.
 And, of course, you’ll owe less further down the line.

 David S. Rose’s TED Talk from 2007 remains relevant today.
 He states that investors are ultimately looking to invest in you.
 It’s not all about the product or idea.
-You, in the end, will be the one driving the idea forward so investors will want to know you’ve got integrity, you’re passionate, committed and have the skill and knowledge to pull off your idea.
+You’ll be the one driving the idea forward so investors will want to know you’ve got integrity, you’re passionate, committed and have the skill and knowledge to pull off your idea.
 Hold their hand through a pitch – you know what you’re selling but the investors might not – but take care not to patronise them.
 It’s a fine line to walk down but nail it and you’ll reap the rewards.